yselkowitz/knative-eventing/openshift/release/README.md

 ./openshift/release/update-to-head.sh release-vX.Y.Z
 ```

-This pulls the latest master from upstream, rebase the current fixes on the
+This pulls the latest main from upstream, rebase the current fixes on the
 release-vX.Y.Z branch and updates the Openshift specific files if necessary.